git-lfs/git-lfs/docs/proposals/locking.md

 // Locks returned from the API may or may not be currently active, according to
 // the Expired flag.
 type Lock struct {
+        // Id is the unique identifier corresponding to this particular Lock.
+It
+        // must be consistent with the local copy, and the server's copy.
+        Id string `json:"id"`
         // Path is an absolute path to the file that is locked as a part of this
         // lock.
         Path string `json:"path"`